Ethylenediaminetetraacetic acid: Synthesis

 This process is used to produce about 80,000 tonnes of EDTA each year.
 Impurities cogenerated by this route include glycine and nitrilotriacetic acid; they arise from reactions of the ammonia coproduct.

 Nomenclature

-To describe EDTA and its various protonated forms, chemists distinguish between EDTA^{4−}, the conjugate base that is the ligand, and H_{4}EDTA, the precursor to that ligand.
-At very low pH (very acidic conditions) the fully protonated H_{6}EDTA^{2+} form predominates, whereas at very high pH or very basic condition, the fully deprotonated EDTA^{4−} form is prevalent.
-In this article, the term EDTA is used to mean H_{4−x}EDTA^{x−}, whereas in its complexes EDTA^{4−} stands for the tetraanion ligand.
+To describe EDTA and its various protonated forms, chemists distinguish between EDTA^{4−}, the conjugate base that is the ligand, and H4EDTA, the precursor to that ligand.
+At very low pH (very acidic conditions) the fully protonated H6EDTA(2+) form predominates, whereas at very high pH or very basic condition, the fully deprotonated EDTA(4−) form is prevalent.
+In this article, the term EDTA is used to mean H_{4−x}EDTA^{x−}|, whereas in its complexes EDTA(4−) stands for the tetraanion ligand.